techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 13. catch (Exception x) { }
 14. }
 15. }

-    a.
-Compiler error at line 9.
+A. Compiler error at line 9.

-    b.
-An exception is thrown at line 9.
+B. An exception is thrown at line 9.

-    c.
-An exception is thrown at line 10.
+C. An exception is thrown at line 10.

-    d.
-No compiler error and no exception.
+D. No compiler error and no exception.

-Answer: B
+ANSWER: B
 MARK:
 1
+CHAPTER:

 MIX
 CHOICES: